-As a reminder, we are following the below schedule (page counts are estimates based on standard size iPad with default font):
+As a reminder, we are following the below schedule (page counts may vary based on your medium):

 I will generally copy this information over thread to thread each week for ease of finding - you can always expect the schedule at the top of any weekly thread

 Law and Order

 Any reveals, for the current chapters must be behind spoilers or detail curtains.
 When we get further in you don’t need to hide details that were revealed in previous chapters.

 Questions on vocab, grammar, nuance, and the like are both welcome and encouraged.
 If you’re not sure if it’s a spoiler, assume it is and use one of the above options to hide the text.

 You are encouraged to speculate and guess wildly

 Even if you don’t read the chapter(s) in time, you are still encouraged to post in the thread for that reading once you have finished it.
 I advise not reading ahead in the threads as you may see spoilers.